 - Process metrics

-- For details regarding process-specific CPU usage and memory usage, refer to the Linux top command.
-CPU usage indicates the CPU consumption of multiple kernels.
+- For the CPU usage and memory usage of processes, refer to the Linux top command.
+The CPU usage indicates the consumption of multi-core CPUs.

 - For details about Host.process.openfile, refer to the Linux lsof command.

 - For details about Host.process.number, refer to the Linux ps aux |grep 'keyword' command.